 Take a tour

-Hop aboard a Chicago Architecture Foundation Center River Cruise aboard Chicago’s First Lady to soak up the sun while learning about the city’s historic buildings — just one of many tour boat options.
+Hop on a Chicago Architecture Foundation Center River Cruise aboard Chicago’s First Lady to soak up the sun while learning about the city’s historic buildings — just one of many tour boat options.
 Immerse yourself in neighborhood culinary treats by taking a walking Tastebud Food Tour of Old Town.
 Or see the city on two wheels via a bike or Segway tour with Bike and Roll Chicago or Bobby’s Bike Hike.

 It’s virtually impossible to provide a shortlist of great outdoor dining spots in the city, but we’ll try.
-Just a few of our many favorites include City Winery and Island Party Hut along the award-winning Chicago Riverwalk; Piccolo Sogno’s hidden garden vibes, Caffé Oliva, a breezy Mediterranean-inspired gem on Ohio Street Beach; other riverfront gems like River Roast and swanky steakhouses Smith & Wollensky.
+Just a few of our many favorites include City Winery and Island Party Hut along the award-winning Chicago Riverwalk; Piccolo Sogno’s hidden garden vibes, Caffé Oliva, a breezy Mediterranean-inspired gem on Ohio Street Beach; and riverfront gems like River Roast and swanky steakhouses Smith & Wollensky.
 Or just stroll through any neighborhood in Chicago, and you’ll have plenty of stellar alfresco spots to choose from.

 Hear music at a museum